utterances/utterances.github.io/README.md

 ## Interaction Design Research
-### Multi-touch Visual Programming Environment for Mobile
+### Mobile Multi-touch Visual Programming Environment
 ![tapperware overview](http://www-personal.umich.edu/~yangqi/portfolio/images/multi-overview.jpg)
 To examine visual feedback in multi-touch interaction design, I built a visual programming environment for multi-touch tablet for assembling interfaces.
 This serves as a platform to explore visual feedback in multi-touch interactions.
 Multiple visual feedback paradigms are implemented on top of a common core visual vocabulary, consisted of visual entities such as regions and links and containers.